 The combination of heavy use of both tobacco and alcohol is more likely to cause cancer than either one alone.
 Such combined use raises the risk of mouth cancer 100-fold in women and 38-fold in men; it raises the risk of throat cancer 21-fold.
 People who continue to use tobacco and alcohol after developing mouth and throat cancer have more than twice the chance as the rest of the population of developing a second mouth and throat cancer.

-HPV, which is becoming more and more common a risk factor, causes genital warts (see Genital Warts) and may infect the mouth during oral sex.
+HPV, which is becoming more and more common a risk factor, causes genital warts (see Genital Warts (Human Papillomavirus Infection, or HPV Infection)) and may infect the mouth during oral sex.
 Certain strains of this virus predispose people to throat cancer and, to a lesser extent, mouth cancer.

 Gender is a risk factor.
 About two thirds of mouth and throat cancers occur in men, but increased tobacco use and increased rate of HPV infection among women over the past few decades is gradually closing the gender gap.
 As with most cancers, risk increases with age.